syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 'Opens an existing presentation from the file system.

-Dim presentation_1 As IPresentation = Presentation.Open("Sample.pptx")
+Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx")

 'Iterates through shapes in a slide and sets title

-For Each shape As IShape In presentation_1.Slides(0).Shapes
+For Each shape As IShape In presentationDocument.Slides(0).Shapes

 If TypeOf shape Is IPicture Then